openreplay/openreplay/apiv2/README.md

 The API service is responsible for handling request from the frontend where customers access features of openreplay in a graphical way.
-The users of that frontend are managers, and developpers, in other words that is openreplay customers.
+The users of that frontend are managers, and developpers, in other words: openreplay customers.

-End-users' frontends, that is, customers of openreplay customers, send data to openreplay backend that is written in Go.
+End-users' frontends, that is, customers of customers of openreplay, send data to openreplay backend that is written in Go.

 The API communicate with several services, including the database PostgreSQL; in the entreprise edition openreplay rely also on